PayToUse/osudroid-rx/README.md

 Over time, the game is currently in development, as they add some parities and features to it.

 ## All about osu!
-osu! is a free-to-play circle clicking rhythm game for Windows, MacOS and Linux.
+[osu!](https://github.com/ppy/osu) is a free-to-play circle clicking rhythm game for Windows, MacOS and Linux.
 The game is developed by Dean "peppy" Herbert, and the game updates over the upcoming months.

 This game took inspiration from iNiS' Osu!
 Tatakae Ouendan for the Nintendo DS.

+osu! consists of four modes, namely: osu!standard (Main Mode), osu!taiko, osu!mania, and osu!catch.
+The three modes took inspiration from other games, while osu!catch remained to be the original mode madeby Dean Herbert (peppy) itself. osu!mania was inspired by most mania rhythm games, while osu!taiko was inspired by [Taiko no Tatsujin (Taiko: Drum Master)](https://en.bandainamcoent.eu/taiko-no-tatsujin/taiko-no-tatsujin-the-drum-master).

 ## All about this relax server
 osudroid!relax is an experimental and unofficial custom build of osu!droid, but the server is not implemented yet so it will remain on beta.

 The main purpose why i renamed this to **osudroid!relax** is because i wanted to make my own build of osu!droid, which is for my youtube videos.

 Currently, the game has a bunch of bugs, which might be replicable in-game.
+There are also experiments that weren't in the source code, you can find them through changing repository branches.

 ## Features
 This custom build features a rework for performance points (pp), which only affects with the relax mod applied, alongside the experimental settings that would likely not work, further game optimization, and smaller playfield areas, *that could just make it playable like a tablet, so bring a stylus with you*.